palombom/Virtual-Cell-Generator-v1.0/README.md

 6. You should now be able to use the code.

 ## Usage
 The function "**CreateCellSubstrate**" represents the core of the toolbox.
 It generates virtual substrates (3D surface meshes and corresponding SWC file) of neuron-like structure with pre-defined morphological characteristics.
-These have to be defined in a "parameters_simulations.txt" file which contains in this order:
+The inputs are:

 - substrate_folder: folder where the generated cellular digital substrate will be stored;
 - filename_substrate: the filename of the cellular digital substrate;